A baby and a dog died after being left in a car for about six hours, police say

 He said Graham then drove to the friend’s location where she stayed “for some period of time.”

-Montgomery said evidence shows that the caretaker returned to her York County residence around 8:00 a.m. with the baby.
+Montgomery said Graham returned to her home around 8 a.m. with the baby.

-"Once she got home, she rolled the windows up on the car, turned the car off, left the dog and the child in the vehicle," he said.
-Somewhere between 2:00 and 2:30 p.m., added Montgomery, the caretaker was awakened by a phone all and went outside "to then check on the child, who was at that point deceased."
+“Once she got home, she rolled the windows up on the car, turned the car off, left the dog and the child in the vehicle,” he said.
+Sometime between 2 and 2:30 p.m., added Montgomery, the caretaker was awakened by a phone call and went outside “to then check on the child, who was at that point deceased.”

 Montgomery said the child was brought inside the house and the person who brought the child to the hospital first placed her in the black plastic bag.